-Be aware that if your supervisors do not find that sufficient progress has been within the last six months, they can indicate so in MyPhD.
+Be aware that if your supervisors do not find that sufficient progress, they can indicate so in MyPhD.
 This may result in the BSS Graduate School giving you three months to improve.
 If your supervisors are still not satisfied, the Graduate School can terminate your contract.

-MUS/Staff Dialogue
+MUS/Staff Development Dialogue

-A MUS is, in general, an interview with an employee's boss.
-In Danish MUS stands for Medarbejder Udviklings Samtale, or staff development interview.
-The goal is to just have a casual, built-in check on how you are doing in general - personally and professionally - in managing the PhD experience, and identify any areas that need more attention or support from the Department.
+A MUS is a conversation with an employee's boss required at all state work places.
+In Danish MUS stands for Medarbejder Udviklings Samtale, or staff development dialogue.
+The goal is to have a casual, built-in check on how you are doing in general - personally and professionally - in managing the PhD experience and identify any areas that need more attention or support.
 You are entitled to one MUS a year.
-Your first MUS will normally be within six months after your enrolment as a PhD student and the last one within the last six months of your enrolment.
+Your first MUS will normally be six months after your enrolment as a PhD student and the last one within the last six months of your enrolment.
 All interviews are with the department's PhD coordinator, who will send you an invitation to the talks, but you can also always ask for a talk with the PhD coordinator on any matter that bothers you.